rj7041103/TeoriaInventarios/README.md

 Frontend

-1.Inside the Fazt-API folder you have to create a folder called folder
+1. Inside the Fazt-API folder you have to create a folder called folder

-2.npm create vite@latest -- --template react
+2. npm create vite@latest -- --template react

 3. npm install